-The best sitting position depends on a person’s height, the chair they are using, and the activity they are doing while sitting.
+The best sitting position depends on a person’s height, the chair they use, and the activity they are doing while sitting.

-A person can improve posture and achieve a proper sitting position by:
+A person can improve their posture and achieve a proper sitting position by:

-- keeping feet flat or rest them on either the floor or a footrest
+- keeping the feet flat or resting them on the floor or a footrest

 - maintaining a small gap between the back of the knees and the chair

-- positioning knees at the same height or slightly lower than the hips
+- positioning the knees at the same height or slightly lower than the hips

-- placing ankles in front of the knees
+- placing the ankles in front of the knees

 - relaxing the shoulders

 - keeping the forearms and knees parallel to the floor where possible

 - holding the elbows at the sides, creating an L-shape in the arms